mattansb/git-group-assigment/Group 1/README.md

 5. The book was adapted to film dozens of times, including 	Tim Burton's 2010 "Alice in Underland".

 6. Alice isn't blonde, after all.
 Contrary to most films and illustrations, Alice is probably a brunette.

+7.The original title for the classic Alice in Wonderland was actually going to be called “Alice's Adventures Underground”